hosseinfti/movie-discovery-react/README.md

 ## Features

-- Search with debounce and query sync in URL
+- Search with debounce and query sync in URL with ability of check the prev search query with browser back button
 - Mobile-friendly list/grid toggle
 - Lazy-loaded components